 By the time they leave us, Oakhamians are well rounded and confident young adults, equipped to ask the right questions, to know how to find the answers for themselves, and in doing so, to be able to make a difference in the world.

 Students benefit from the School’s location close to Rutland Water, in the heart of rural England.
 They are able to enjoy the safety of living and working in a beautifully green campus just a few minutes’ walk from Oakham’s historic town centre and amenities, yet at the same time Oakham’s excellent road and rail links mean that London, Birmingham and Cambridge are all within easy reach.

 We have exceptional learning resources: well-equipped classrooms, a university-standard library, state-of-the-art Science, Design and Social Sciences facilities, 40 acres of outstanding sports pitches, plus our own theatre and art gallery.

 We aim to offer all pupils – boarders and day pupils alike – the benefits of our exceptional boarding provision in ways that suit modern family life.
 Over half of our pupils are boarders, with the majority choosing full-time boarding.
-Additionally we offer two flexible boarding options to suit both parents’ and pupils’ busy lifestyles.
+Our weekly boarding offering is also a popular option, with boarding available for up to six nights a week.